svnrnns/aurora-vue3/README.md

 ### Intervals:

 - Implement an interval to repeat the same call after a given milliseconds.
-- Clearence of the interval if needed.
+- Utility function of an instance to clear the interval if needed.

 ### Error Handling: